mohammadali-arjomand/singlightjs/README.md

 # Singlight
-Singlight is a light-weight, open-source, free, powerfull and easy-to-use Javascript library for creating SPAs
+Singlight is a light-weight, open-source, free, powerful and easy-to-use Javascript library for creating SPAs

 # Why use it?
 It's a super-light-weight library. `< 1KB` for minified file.
 It's very fast and high-performance